Are Drones Allowed In National Parks 2023? What Happens If You Fly a Drone In There?

 Are Drones Allowed in National Parks

-Even in these cases, however, drones can only be used with the permission of the park superintendent, and only under specific guidelines and regulations.
+Even in these situations, though, drones can only be used with permission from the park director and by following certain rules.

 Why are Drones Not Allowed in National Parks